The Prokhorov Effect: The Most Interesting Man in the World

 He trains every day.
 He told an interviewer in October about his daily routine: "Two hours a day, no matter what.
 I may even sacrifice some sleep.
 I can go jogging at 2 a.m. with a low pulse.
 For example, if you jog for 10 km your pulse should not exceed 125 bpm.
 If I have 125 bpm I will fall asleep within 20 minutes after I finished jogging.
 If the pulse is higher I will have trouble falling asleep.
 On weekends I train for 4-5 hours.
 On holidays for 4-6 hours, this is my routine daily training."

-He also is head of the Russian Biathalon Federation and went to Vancouver to watch the biathletes compete.
+He also is head of the Russian Biathalon Federation and went to the Vancouver Olympics to watch the biathletes compete.
 Before they left, he told them, don't come back without victory!
 Although they won only two gold medals, a disappointment, the rest of the Russian Olympic team won only one.
 He used the opportunity to criticize the Russian sports establishment for not giving up the old Soviet sports model.

 It was also a nice turnaround for another reason.
 Last year, two of the country's top biathletes were charged with doping and banned from international competition, including the Olympics.
 He continues to support the athletes even though he has proposed tougher anti-doping rules.
 He regularly travels to an international competitions to cheer on Russian biathletes and spends a considerable amount on the team.
 He says he helps with "finance and strategy."
+He is also building a new $11 million training facility for the team.

 What's he like, personally?